 |6.30pm to 10.30pm||Prep (homework/revision) and bedtimes depending on age

-(see Prep and Bedtimes sections of our boarding handbook)
+(see Prep and Bedtimes sections of our Boarding Handbook)

 The Director of Boarding and her team of resident staff, counsellors and nurses ensure that every girl feels safe and happy and has the structure she needs to manage her academic and personal life away from home.
 Each girl is paired with a mentor who acts as a guide and friend in the early stages of the boarding experience.

 To help boarders structure their time in a positive way and to develop and maintain productive study habits, Kambala employs in-house tutors who support girls with homework every evening.
-Technology enables boarding parents to have greater personal involvement with their daughter’s learning, including three-way Skype sessions with the student and her teachers.
+Technology enables boarding parents to have greater personal involvement with their daughter’s learning, including group Skype sessions with the student and her teachers.

 Some Boarders choose to apply for weekend leave to go home or stay with friends/relatives.
 There are no restrictions on weekend leave.
 All students are discouraged from missing school during term time.